rschristopher/ischristtrue.com/src/modern-views/christianity.md

 Without understanding, he was violating the first commandment, and had placed his possessions -- his worldly status -- above God.

-Likewise, many modern Christians want the worldly benefits of the Christian lifestyle, and like this young man are fulfiling the worldly commandments, but they have not known God.
-They are not following the greatest commandment: *to love God with all their heart, mind, and soul*.
+Likewise, many modern Christians want the worldly benefits of the Christian lifestyle, and like this young man are fulfiling the worldly commandments, but they have not yet known God.
+They are not following the greatest commandment: *to love God with all your heart, mind, and soul*.
 And as we see in the gospel of Luke, it is not just wealth that we place above God,

 !!! quote "Luke 9:57-62"
     And it came to pass, that, as they went in the way, a certain man said unto him, Lord, I will follow thee whithersoever thou goest.